cam1529/islg/README.md

 ## General info
 * Based on activities from Introductory Spanish I/II, this project tests one's Spanish abilities.
-* Project was created with Code::Blocks 16.01.
+* Project was created in Code::Blocks 16.01.
 * To __run this project__, compile the files in C::B then run the resulting .exe file in the bin/debug folder.

 ## Features